Cachi0001/Biz/test_results.md

 ### Backend Integration Status:
 - Frontend is properly configured to communicate with backend API
 - All authentication flows (login, register, forgot password, reset password) have proper form structures
-- The fixes made to the backend auth.py file should resolve the email confirmation issues
+- The corrected fixes to the backend `auth.py` file and Supabase Edge Function should resolve the email confirmation issues.

 ### Next Steps for Full Testing:
-1. Deploy the updated backend with the email confirmation fixes
+1. Deploy the updated backend with the email confirmation fixes.
-2. Test the complete registration → email verification → login flow
+2. **Crucially, test the complete registration → email verification → login flow end-to-end.** This requires a live environment where emails can be sent and the Supabase Edge Function can be triggered.
-3. Test the forgot password → reset password flow with actual email sending
+3. Test the forgot password → reset password flow with actual email sending.
-4. Verify that users with confirmed emails can successfully log in
+4. Verify that users with confirmed emails can successfully log in.

 ### Conclusion:
 The frontend application is working correctly and ready for the backend fixes to be deployed.
 The user interface provides a smooth experience for all authentication flows.
+The corrections made to the backend logic and Supabase Edge Function address the `email_confirmed` boolean field directly, which should resolve the previous issues.
+Full end-to-end testing in a live environment is the next critical step.